-It’s important that you liaise with the correct authority to optain permission to film on land, rail or roads managed by councils, DOC or local iwi (local indigenous Māori tribes).
+It’s important that the correct authority and permission is obtained to film on land, rail or roads managed by councils, DOC or local iwi (local indigenous Māori tribes).

 Tauranga is the largest population centre in the Bay of Plenty.
 At the beautiful harbour entrance stands Mauao – an extinct volcano.
 Both Tauranga & Mount Maunganui are administed by Tauranga City Council